-Deposits with financial institutions in the amount of HRK 23,721 thousand (2016: 23,959) are used as a collateral for Supplier credit arrangement disclosed in Note 2 (b), with interest rate from 0.75% to 2% and maturing in year 2022.
-The rest of the deposits with financial institutions of HRK 4,134 thousand (2016: HRK 4,159 thousand) are placed as guarantee deposits for housing loans provided to the employees with a remaining maturity of over three years.
+Deposits with financial institutions in the amount of HRK 23,721 thousand (2016: 23,959 thousand) are used as a collateral for Supplier credit arrangement disclosed in Note 2 (b), with interest rate from 0.75% to 2% and maturing in year 2022.

+The remainder of the deposits with financial institutions in the amount of HRK 4,134 thousand (2016: HRK 4,159 thousand) are placed as guarantee deposits for housing loans provided to the employees, at 25% 12M EUR LIBOR rate, and with a remaining maturity of over three years.

 Loans and receivables from customers are partially secured with bank guarantees and letters of credit.
 The current portion of the non-current receivables is classified under current assets.